JacobHeater/bodhi-leaf-price-scraper/README.md

   -p, --pretty       Print JSON in pretty print format?
                                                       [boolean] [default: false]
   -i, --interactive  Run the app in interactive mode? [boolean] [default: false]
+      --noHeader     Do you want to omit the header from stdout?
+                                                      [boolean] [default: false]
 ```

 ## Configuration